-Table 1: Caste and Program wise distribution of graduate batch 2016
+Table 1: Caste and Program wise distribution of graduate batch 2017

-Among 80 graduates of 2016 the distributions of Educationally Disadvantaged Janajatis (EDJ) and Dalit population has been far lower in all the programs.
-However, in comparing the EDJ and Dalit graduates of 2015 and 2016; there had been only 5 EDJ and only one Dalit in 2015 which has increased to 8 and 4 respectively in 2016.
-Indeed this shows the interest of the EDJ and Dalit students toward the getting education.
+Among 75 graduates of 2017 the distributions of Educationally Disadvantaged Janajatis (EDJ) have been far lower and Dalit graduate is not found.
+In comparing the EDJ and Dalit graduates of 2015 and 2016 with 2017; there has been only 5 EDJ and only one Dalit in 2015 which has increased to 8 and 4 respectively in 2016 which decreased to only 4 in EDJ in 2017.
+Although, the interest of the EDJ and Dalit students toward the getting education is increasing but 2017 saw no achievement in this respect.

-Although, the graduates have been found more from the education faculty, the enrollment trend has been changing in the recent years; larger numbers of students are seen to be attracted to management faculty.
-So the trend of the graduate pass out distribution rate is likely to change in the upcoming years.
-The total number of graduate pass out from this institution has been exactly 104 in the academic year

-2016, however many of them could not be located and their status is not reflected in this survey.
-Out of 80 graduates, slightly less than two-third has participated from Education faculty (out of altogether 51, 36 from B.Ed and 15 from M.Ed), 13 graduates have from Humanities faculty (10 from BA and 3 from MA) and remaining 16 graduates have from Management faculty which includes 13 from BBS and 3 from MBS.
+Although, the graduates have been found more from the education faculty, the enrollment trend has been changing in the recent years; larger numbers of students are seen to be attracted to management faculty which shows increasing importance of Bachelor in management (i.e. 28).
+So the trend of the graduate pass out distribution rate of management faculty possibly increases in the upcoming years.
+The total number of graduate pass out from this institution has been exactly 100 in the academic year 2017, however many of them could not be located and their status is not reflected in this survey.
+Out of 75 graduates, slightly more than half of graduate have participated from Education faculty (out of altogether 38, 15 from B.Ed and 23 from M.Ed), only 2 graduates from Humanities faculty (1 from BA and 1 from MA) and remaining 35 graduates have been from Management faculty which includes 28 from BBS and 7 from MBS.